gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 ### Excluding specific directories from the backup

-You can choose what should be backed up by adding the environment variable `SKIP`.
+You can choose what should be exempt from the backup up by adding the environment variable `SKIP`.
 The available options are:

 - `db` (database)